-Brush It Off
+Brush it Off

-Artificial grass lawns have a membrane backing that, though ideal for letting water run through, minimise the risk of unwanted plants and weeds that grow through normal grass patches.
-That said, the tenacity of certain weeds and mosses means the odd one may come through anyway so it is best to be prepared and know how to tackle weeds and moss should they appear.
+Artificial grass lawns have a membrane backing that, though ideal for letting water run through, minimises the risk of unwanted plants and weeds that grow through normal grass patches.
+That being said, the tenacity of certain weeds and mosses mean that the odd one may come through anyway, so it is best to be prepared and know how to tackle weeds and moss should they appear.

 Any organic debris like leaves and dead plants should be removed from your artificial lawn as quickly as possible.
 This is because a build-up of organic matter can damage the lawn's drainage and encourage weed growth.
-You can collect the debris by hand, with a brush or even using a leaf blower - just make sure you keep on top of it.
+You can collect the debris by hand, with a brush or even use a leaf blower - just make sure you keep on top of it.